 Vegan Meringue is gluten-free and vegan as well as… celery free, coconut free, garlic free, lupin free, mustard free, nightshade free, onion free, peanut free, sesame free, soya free, tree nut free.

 Top Tips – Vegan Meringue

 I prefer chickpeas in water only (no brine or salt added) but you can use either.
-The chickpea juice is sometimes called aquafaba.
+Chickpea juice is often called aquafaba.
 You can make your own if you are soaking and boiling chickpea for houmous for example.
 A much cheaper and more environmentally friendly option.

 You can make small nests, large Pavlova cases, or whatever your fancy takes you.
 This recipe is enough for two 25-30 centimetre Pavlova cases.
 I made two types here: small chocolate coated and dipped in nuts and a Pavlova with gluten free, vegan cream and forest berries.

-When making the ‘meringue’ it is really important to beat it until it is really stiff, and then beat it some more.
+When making the ‘meringue’ it is really important to beat it until it is really stiff and then beat it some more and more again.
 The ‘meringue’ should hold its shape completely and not move at all when the bowl is shaken.
 This can take quite some time.
 It is also really important you do not open the door when cooking the ‘meringue’.
 It will sink and go sticky if you do.
 If you are going to store the ‘meringue’ you must store it in an air-tight container.
 However, you should not store it for long at all as it will absorb moisture quickly.
 I recommend eating the ‘meringue’ pretty quickly after cooking.

 It is also important that you do not bake the ‘meringue’ on greaseproof paper.
 The ‘meringue’ will drop and disintegrate when you take them out of the oven.
 I don’t know why but they do!